The Euthyphro Dilemma

 - Therefore, the theistic claim that morality depends on God faces a serious dilemma.

-The argument does not directly disprove God’s existence.
-Instead, it targets the relationship between God and morality, challenging the widely held view that objective moral values require a divine foundation.
-This makes it a powerful counter to the Moral Argument for God, which depends on exactly that claim.
+The argument does not directly disprove God.
+Instead, it targets the link between God and morality, challenging the popular view that objective moral values need a divine source.
+This makes it a powerful counter to the Moral Argument for God, which depends on that very claim.

 Horn One - Divine Command Theory

-The first horn - that things are good because God commands them - is known as divine command theory (DCT).
-On this view, moral obligations are constituted entirely by God’s will.
-Murder is wrong because God prohibits it.
+The first horn - that things are good because God commands them - is called divine command theory (DCT).
+On this view, moral duties come entirely from God’s will.
+Murder is wrong because God forbids it.
 Charity is good because God commands it.
-There is no independent moral standard that God’s commands must conform to.
+There is no independent moral standard God’s commands must match.

-The problem is immediate and severe.
-If morality is nothing more than divine fiat, then God’s commands are morally arbitrary.
+The problem is severe.
+If morality is nothing more than God’s say-so, then God’s commands are morally arbitrary.
 God could have commanded cruelty, dishonesty, and hatred, and those things would be good by definition.
 As Leibniz argued in his Discourse on Metaphysics, this makes it meaningless to praise God as good.
-Saying “God is good” would reduce to “God does what God commands” - a trivial tautology.
+Saying “God is good” reduces to “God does what God commands” - empty wordplay.

-This horn also generates disturbing implications for biblical narratives.
-When God commanded Abraham to sacrifice Isaac (Genesis 22), divine command theory holds that child sacrifice was genuinely morally obligatory at that moment.
-When God commanded the destruction of the Amalekites including women and children (1 Samuel 15), those killings were not merely permitted but morally good.
-Most moral intuitions rebel against these conclusions.
+This horn also creates disturbing problems for biblical stories.
+When God commanded Abraham to sacrifice Isaac (Genesis 22), divine command theory says child sacrifice was actually morally required at that moment.
+When God commanded the killing of the Amalekites including women and children (1 Samuel 15), those killings were not just allowed but morally good.
+Most people’s moral instincts rebel against these conclusions.

 The Arbitrariness Problem

-The deeper issue is that divine command theory severs the connection between morality and reasons.
-On any plausible moral theory, we can ask why something is wrong and expect a substantive answer - torture is wrong because it causes immense suffering to a sentient being.
-Divine command theory replaces this with a single answer for everything: because God said so.
-This is not a moral explanation but an appeal to authority, and it leaves entirely unexplained why we should regard God’s authority as morally binding in the first place.
+The deeper issue is that divine command theory cuts morality off from reasons.
+On any reasonable moral theory, we can ask why something is wrong and expect a real answer - torture is wrong because it causes massive suffering to a feeling being.
+Divine command theory replaces this with one answer for everything: because God said so.
+That is not a moral explanation but an appeal to authority, and it never explains why we should treat God’s authority as morally binding in the first place.

 Horn Two - Independent Morality

-The second horn - that God commands things because they are good - preserves the meaningfulness of morality but at a significant cost to theism.
-If goodness exists independently of God, then God is not the source or foundation of moral values.
-God recognizes and transmits moral truths but does not create them.
+The second horn - that God commands things because they are good - keeps morality meaningful but costs theism a lot.
+If goodness exists independently of God, then God is not the source of moral values.
+God recognizes and passes on moral truths but does not create them.

-This has far-reaching implications.
+This has big consequences.
 The Moral Argument for God claims that without God, objective moral values cannot exist.
-The second horn of the Euthyphro Dilemma directly refutes this premise.
+The second horn directly refutes this.
 If God himself appeals to an independent standard of goodness, then that standard exists whether God exists or not.
-Morality is autonomous, and one of the major arguments for God’s existence loses its first premise.
+Morality stands on its own, and one of the main arguments for God loses its first premise.

-Furthermore, if moral truths are independent of God, we can in principle access them without God.
-Moral realism - the view that objective moral facts exist as features of reality - does not require any divine foundation.
-Secular ethical frameworks like Kantian ethics, utilitarianism, and contractualism can ground morality in reason, well-being, or rational agreement without invoking God.
+If moral truths are independent of God, we can in principle access them without God.
+Moral realism - the view that objective moral facts exist as features of reality - does not need a divine foundation.
+Secular ethical frameworks like Kantian ethics, utilitarianism, and contractualism can ground morality in reason, well-being, or rational agreement without God.

 The “Third Option” - Divine Nature Theory

-The most influential theistic response attempts to escape between the horns.
+The most popular theistic response tries to escape between the horns.
 William Lane Craig, Robert Adams, and other theistic philosophers argue that morality is grounded not in God’s commands but in God’s nature.
-God does not arbitrarily decide what is good (avoiding Horn One), nor does he consult an external standard (avoiding Horn Two).
+God does not arbitrarily decide what is good (avoiding Horn One), nor does he consult an outside standard (avoiding Horn Two).
 Instead, God’s nature is the Good.
-Moral values flow necessarily from what God essentially is - perfectly loving, just, and wise.
+Moral values flow from what God essentially is - perfectly loving, just, and wise.

-This is a sophisticated move, but it faces several challenges.
+This is a clever move, but it faces several challenges.

 Does it really escape the dilemma?

-The Euthyphro Dilemma can simply be restated at the level of God’s nature: Is God’s nature good because it constitutes goodness, or does it constitute goodness because it is good?
-If God’s nature is good merely by definition - goodness just means “whatever God’s nature happens to be” - we have returned to arbitrariness (Horn One at a deeper level).
-If God’s nature is good because it exemplifies some standard of goodness, that standard is independent of God (Horn Two at a deeper level).
+The dilemma can simply be restated at the level of God’s nature: Is God’s nature good because it defines goodness, or does it define goodness because it is good?
+If God’s nature is good just by definition - goodness just means “whatever God’s nature happens to be” - we are back to arbitrariness (Horn One at a deeper level).
+If God’s nature is good because it matches some standard of goodness, that standard is independent of God (Horn Two at a deeper level).

 The identification problem

 Saying God’s nature is the Good does not explain what makes God’s nature good rather than neutral or bad.
-If the answer is that God’s nature possesses properties like love, justice, and wisdom, then those properties are doing the moral work, and the question becomes whether love and justice are good independently of being God’s properties.
-The dilemma reasserts itself.
+If the answer is that God’s nature has properties like love, justice, and wisdom, then those properties are doing the moral work, and the question becomes whether love and justice are good independently of being God’s properties.
+The dilemma comes back.

 The Leibniz objection

-Leibniz anticipated this problem centuries ago.
-He argued in his Discourse on Metaphysics that God’s goodness must be meaningful - it must be possible for God to act badly for it to be meaningful to praise him for acting well.
-If God’s nature is goodness by definition, then the claim that God is good becomes vacuous.
-It amounts to saying “Goodness is good” - true but uninformative.
+Leibniz spotted this problem centuries ago.
+He argued in his Discourse on Metaphysics that God’s goodness must be meaningful - it must be possible for God to act badly for it to mean something to praise him for acting well.
+If God’s nature is goodness by definition, then the claim that God is good becomes empty.
+It amounts to saying “Goodness is good” - true but useless.

 Counterarguments and Rebuttals